Welcome to the Duval family history page! This site is devoted to Charles and Sarah

 During the fall of 1606, Poutrincourt and Champlain, accompanied by Louis Hébert and a small crew of sailors, explored the western shore of the Bay of Fundy (the coast of modern New England and New Brunswick) in search of appropriate sites for expansion of the colony.
 While they sought friendly relations with the local bands of Indians, they found that earlier European contacts had rendered them suspicious and sometimes hostile, especially as they sailed down the coast into the area that would later become Massachusetts.
 In early October they had a particularly close call, when they landed on the coast of Cape Cod, near modern Chatham, and set up a temporary encampment.
 During the night, five crew members, who had insisted on staying on shore despite orders to return to the boat, were attacked by a large group of Indians.
 Champlain and Louis Hébert, with others of the company, immediately rowed ashore and drove off the attackers, but four of the insubordinate sailors were killed.

-The explorers then returned to Port-
+The explorers then returned to Port- performed by the colonists, afloat in canoes and in full costume,

 The winter of 1606-